 8. Phono Preamp

 Some turntables require a phono preamp to amplify the signal from the cartridge.
-Look for a turntable with a built-in phono preamp or one that is compatible with external preamps.
+Look for a turntable with a built-in phono preamp or one compatible with external preamps.

 9. USB Connectivity